My family member/client has told me they have been a victim of crime – what do I do?

 - Does the perpetrator still have access to the person?

-If someone reports a sexual assault they may need to be supported to go to a sexual assault service at a hospital.
+If someone reports a sexual assault they may need to be supported to go to a sexual assault service at a hospital to be checked for physical injuries or sexual health issues.
 Whatever the response it is important you talk to the person about where you are both going and why it is important that they get medical treatment.

-- Tell them that you are glad they told you, and that it was the right thing to do.
+- Tell them that you are glad they told you, and it was the right thing to do.
+It will re-traumatise the person if you question their story or tell them they are wrong.

 - Take time to listen to what they are saying.